-Thomas Mars and Laurent Brancowitz of the French band Phoenix were interviewed by Melena Ryzik for the March 7 installment of the New York Times's Playlist feature.
+Thomas Mars and Laurent Brancowitz of the French band Phoenix were asked about their influences by Melena Ryzik for the March 7 installment of The New York Times's Playlist feature.
 Here are two excerpts:

 Mars: He's just the coolest artist alive.
 Whenever you hear him talk about art, his approach to it is very contemporary, it's very pop, and that's something we've always wanted to do.
 That's why I put Us Weekly in there [too].
 Why you want to create music can be because you hear something beautiful, and you're thinking, I could be inspired by this.
 But sometimes you see something disgusting, and you think, O.K., I have to make something better than this.